bytemind-de/d4-tools/README.md

 It will also **calculate your armor required to reach the 85% DR cap** against a specific monster level.

 URL: https://bytemind-de.github.io/apps/d4/defense.html

+**Typical questions** to answer with this calculator:
+- _What is my 'effective' life when defending vs bleeding enemies that do physical damage in close range?_
+- _What is better with my current gear, 4% more life from a ruby or 3% damage reduction from a sapphire?_

 ### Ideas to improve it